TheGag96/unique-egg-graphics/README.md

-# Unique Egg Graphics for Pokémon Platinum
+# Unique Egg Graphics for Pokémon HeartGold

 This mod allows eggs to have a palette swap or custom sprites based on Pokémon species.
 The way things are set up currently, every species has a custom palette assigned to it, but a table defines species that get a custom graphic as well.